William Rubinstein

-Early life
+Biography

-Rubinstein was born in New York City, and educated at Swarthmore College and Johns Hopkins University in the United States.
+William Rubinstein was born in New York City, and educated at Swarthmore College and Johns Hopkins University in the United States.
+His wife Hilary L. Rubinstein is also a historian.

-Career
+Rubinstein died on 1 July 2024, at the age of 77.

+Academic career

 Rubinstein worked at Lancaster University in England from 1974 to 1975, the Australian National University in Canberra during 1976–1978, Deakin University in Victoria, Australia from 1978 to 1995, and from 1995 to 2011 worked at the University of Wales, Aberystwyth which during his time there became Aberystwyth University.
 At Deakin he had a personal chair in history, and at Aberystwyth he was professor of history.
 He was an adjunct professor at Monash University in Melbourne from 2013 to 2015, and afterwards an honorary professor at Deakin University.

 He was an elected Fellow of the Australian Academy of the Humanities, the Academy of the Social Sciences in Australia, and of the Royal Historical Society.
 Following in the footsteps of such archetypal Anglo-Jewish figures as Lucien Wolf, Israel Zangwill and Cecil Roth, he was President of the Jewish Historical Society of England from 2002 to 2004.
 He was the editor of the articles the Commonwealth (except Canada) in the second (2006) edition of the reference work The Encyclopaedia Judaica.
 He also wrote on Jews in chess for the EJ and elsewhere.
 He was foundation editor (1988 to 1995) of the Journal of the Australian Jewish Historical Society (Victoria).
 He was one of the founders of the Australian Association for Jewish Studies (established 1987), and served as its president in 1989–1991.

 In Australia's Queen's Birthday Honours List 2022 he was awarded the Medal of the Order of Australia (OAM) for services to tertiary education and to Jewish history.